Achronite/mqtt-energenie-ener314rt/README.md

 ### eTRV Topics

-To support the MiHome Radiator Valve (MIHO013) aka **'eTRV'**, additional code has been added to cache the monitor information for these devices.
-An example of the values are shown below, only 'known' values are returned when the eTRV regularly reports.
+To support the MiHome Radiator Valve (MIHO013) aka **'eTRV'**, additional code has been added to also cache the monitor information for these devices.
+Examples of the values are shown below, only 'known' values are returned when the eTRV regularly reports.

 |Parameter|Description|Topics|Data|Discovery Type|
 |---|---|:---:|:---:|:---:|